psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specialisations-for-non-template-members-of-class-template.md

 Handle<OsHandle> handle2;  // same as above, explicit
 Handle<OsFileHandle> handle3;  // OS-specific file handle
 {% endhighlight %}
-Now suppose we want to use `OsInternetHandle` which requires specific `CloseOsInternetHandle` function to be closed (this is also common in Windows API: for example, WinHttp `HINTERNET` handle requires `WinHttpCloseHandle`).
+Now suppose we want to use `OsInternetHandle` which requires specific `CloseOsInternetHandle` function to be closed (this is also common in Windows API: for example WinHttp `HINTERNET` handle requires `WinHttpCloseHandle`).
 We can specialise our `Handle` class for `OsInternetHandle`:
 {% highlight c++ %}
 template<> class Handle<OsInternetHandle> {
 public: